Multiple Arrests Made In Rocklin Residential Drug Den

 ROCKLIN (CBS13) – Multiple people were arrested at a Rocklin residence for allegedly selling a wide array of illegal drugs and for the possession of stolen vehicles, police said Thursday.

-Last month, officers served a search warrant upon investigating the residence and found a large quantity of fentanyl, methamphetamine, heroin, and mushrooms, according to the Rocklin Police Department.READ MORE: 'I Am So Joyful': Stockton Father Of 5 Shot In Potential Hate Crime Speaks For First Time
+Last month, officers served a search warrant upon investigating the residence and found a large quantity of fentanyl, methamphetamine, heroin, and mushrooms, according to the Rocklin Police Department.READ MORE: All Lanes Back Open After Police Activity Diverted Traffic Off Business 80 At Exposition Boulevard

 Throughout the investigation, Rocklin police had received many complaints from citizens of narcotics activity but were only able to make the arrests after obtaining a search warrant.
-Two people were taken into custody.READ MORE: Firefighters Combat Vegetation Fire Along The Lower American River Parkway
+Two people were taken into custody.READ MORE: Controversial NLDS Game 5 Checked Swing Call Will Linger Among Giants Fans For Generations

 Additionally, Code Enforcement red-tagged the residence, displacing the eight people that lived there, after reporting that the living conditions were uninhabitable.
-Officers connected the displaced residents to county resources through HHS.MORE NEWS: Bill Clinton Hospitalized At UCI Medical Center In Orange, Spokesperson Says
+Officers connected the displaced residents to county resources through HHS.MORE NEWS: 'It Scares Me': Children Of Man Shot 7 Times In Stockton Describe Fear, Anger

 CBS13 is reaching out to find out more.